 I have a major problems with sleep quality and prescription drugs only make me groggy the next day.
-I have a max pro boost wrist watch which measures activity and sleep.
+I have a max pro boost wristwatch which measures activity and sleep.
 If I’m lucky I get one hours’ deep sleep but this doesn’t happen every night.
-I have tested the wrist watch on others (my 8 year old) just to check that it functions properly and it seems to as it reported the lucky kid geting four hours deep sleep.
+I have tested the wristwatch on others (my 8-year-old) just to check that it functions properly and it seems to as it reported the lucky kid getting four hours deep sleep.
 I have had acupuncture for this, and on the day I had acupuncture, I had 2 hours deep sleep.
 The difference was amazing – but I can’t afford acupuncture every day.
 I also wake up frequently during the night (average is twice a night but it can be 3 or 4 times).

 I recently stopped drinking and have found that I really notice not sleeping deeply now that I’m so clear headed otherwise. really, really need to improve the duration of deep sleep to achieve that refreshed feeling – please advise